patrikduch/backend-test/README.md

 # Test assignment: Backend
 Use whatever language/framework you prefer (we mostly use Python and Kotlin).

-"Patrik Duch":  "As a web framework, I have chosen Django, which uses the Python programming language."
+<p style="color: red;">"Patrik Duch": "As a web framework, I have chosen Django, which uses the Python programming language."</p>

 ## 1. Setup an environment